codename-gimondi/gi-YOLOX/README.md

-# Training YOLOX for Hydo
+# Training YOLOX Nano for Hydo

 **Please see `tensorturtle/autolabel-cyclist-yolov5` for preparing data up to this point.**